Tyrrrz/Tyrrrz.me/data/blog/fakes-over-mocks/Post.md

 It may also appear that the details we have to take into account here are not that different from the implementation-aware assumptions we were making when using mocks, as neither are actually governed by the interface of the component.
 However, the major distinction is that the coupling we institute here is between the test double and the real implementation of the component, rather than between the test double and the internal specifics of its consumer.

 Since our fake is defined separately from the tests themselves, its design doesn't rely on any particular interactions with the rest of the system.
-As a result, changing the implementation of `DocumentManager` should not cause the test suite to fail.
+As a result, changing the implementation of `DocumentManager` should not cause the tests to fail.

 With that out of the way, let's consider how incorporating fakes actually affects the design of our scenarios.
 The initial instinct would probably be to convert it over to something like this: